The Value of an Experienced Officiant

 Do they work in your style or will they throw in jokes, set limits on your photographers, or make religious reference beyond your agreement?

-Do they know the venues and each of their perks and things to warn you about when booking from having worked there?
+Do they know the venues and each of their perks and things to warn you about?

 If you don’t have a wedding planner, do they go above and beyond with pre-ceremony set up and orchestrating your guests for set up during the ceremony and where to go after?